mediafellows/ansible-role-ecs-cluster/README.md

 ## Installation

 Add this role through the usual way to your Ansible project/setup.
-Either use `ansible-galaxy install mediapeers.ecs-cluster` or add it to your roles dir by adding it as a git submodule.
+Either use `ansible-galaxy install mediafellows.ecs-cluster` or add it to your roles dir by adding it as a git submodule.

 ## Requirements